ReactiveX/RxGo/README.md

 	xnums := []int{}

-	// Create an observable from a slice of integers. numStream := observer.From(nums)
+	// Create an observable from a slice of integers. numStream := observable.From(nums)

-	// Create an Observer object.
+	// Create an Observer object to monitor the stream. myObserver := &observer.Observer{
-	myObserver := &Observer{
 		OnNext: func(e *event.Event) {
 			xnums = append(xnums, e.Value.(int) * 2)
 		},